wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-voicemail-with-python-flask-dr.md

 ## Prerequisites

 I'm going to assume you've read Aaron's awesome post describing how to use [Ngrok for developing webooks](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/).
 If you haven't go read it now - it's worth it.

 I'm also going to assume you have a basic knowledge of Python and Flask.

-I recommend installing the [Nexmo CLI tool](https://github.com/Nexmo/nexmo-cli) - some of the instructions below will use it, although you can complete these actions in the [Nexmo Dashboard](https://dashboard.nexmo.com/) if you prefer.
+I recommend installing the [Vonage CLI tool](https://github.com/Vonage/vonage-cli) and reading the [short blog post](https://learn.vonage.com/blog/2021/09/21/vonage-cli-is-v1-0-0/) about how to install it- some of the instructions below will use it, although you can complete these actions in the [Nexmo Dashboard](https://dashboard.nexmo.com/) if you prefer.

 <sign-up number></sign-up>